enxilium/antitetris/README.md

 ## How we built it
 ### Tech Stack:
-**Frontend:** Next.js create a smooth, intuitive interface, keeping players engaged and focused on strategy.
+**Frontend:** Next.js creates a smooth, intuitive interface, keeping players engaged and focused on strategy.

 **Backend:** Node.js and WebSockets power real-time interactions, creating a seamless multiplayer experience.